iago-mendes/spectre/docs/Tutorials/CCE.md

 - an example set of Bondi-Sachs worldtube data in the `Tests/` directory (see [Input worldtube data formats](#input_worldtube_data_format) section)
 - example output from CCE in the `Tests/` directory
-- a `ReduceCceWorldtube` executable and YAML file for converting between [worldtube data formats](#input_worldtube_data_format) in the `ReduceCceWorldtube/` diretory
+- a `PreprocessCceWorldtube` executable and YAML file for converting between [worldtube data formats](#input_worldtube_data_format) in the `PreprocessCceWorldtube/` diretory
-- a `WriteCceWorldtubeCoordsToFile` executable that writes [grid points on a sphere](#spherical_nodes) to a text file in the `ReduceCceWorldtube/` directory
+- a `WriteCceWorldtubeCoordsToFile` executable that writes [grid points on a sphere](#spherical_nodes) to a text file in the `PreprocessCceWorldtube/` directory
 - a python script `CheckCceOutput.py` (meant to be run from the root of the tarball and after you run the example YAML input file also in the root of the tarball) that will check if the example output is correct